 After the benediction (the closing words and blessing), many people choose to stay seated for the postlude.
 You are welcome to stay and enjoy the music, or leave as you need or desire.

 We receive an offering at every service.
 This is an opportunity for those who wish to contribute toward the ministry of the church, or to give in gratitude for what they have received.
 As a guest, please do not feel obligated to give unless you feel so moved.
-You will not feel out of place if you choose not to.
 Many of our members give electronically or by text, and we have an offering box near the two main exits from the sanctuary, so people can give as they exit.

 You can also give online

 We offer what is called “open communion.”
 That means that everyone, without exception (age, membership, understanding, etc.), is welcome to participate in communion.
-It is currently offered weekly at 8:30 am in Great Hall, or you can join the service via Zoom.
-Click here for info on how to join in communion.
+It is offered on the first Sunday of the month at our 10 am service.

 - In the East Entrance, there is a lift on left side of the gray wall that will take you to the main level.

 - There is a lift to Great Hall.

 - At the Main Office entrance, there is a ramp to access the building.